Pitmaster BBQ Catering in Honey Town, North Carolina

 When the Address Changes the Setup

 When an event is around Ed Tull Park, we plan it differently than a backyard party or a simple office lunch.
-Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, buffet service, or a staffed serving line is the better fit.
+Load-in timing, nearby parking, hotel and pedestrian traffic, and the way guests reach the food line can all change whether truck service, Service format a staffed serving line is the better fit.

 A nearby anchor like Shallotte or Jessie Mae Monroe Elementary is useful because it changes the setup conversation, not because every event works the same way.